Cyril King

-Cyril Emanuel King (April 7, 1921 – January 2, 1978) was an American politician who served as the second governor of the United States Virgin Islands from 1975 until his death in 1978.
+Cyril Emanuel King (April 7, 1921 – January 2, 1978) was an American politician who served as the second elected governor of the United States Virgin Islands from 1975 until his death in 1978.

 He also briefly served as acting governor in 1969, following the resignation of Governor Ralph M. Paiewonsky.

 Early life

 King was born in Frederiksted on the island of Saint Croix, where he lived during his formative years.
 During World War II, he served in the 873rd Port Company in Hawaii.

 After the completion of his service, he attended the American University, where he earned a public administration degree.